 “With our current cars, we had to get into the engineering largely after they (the platforms) had been done,” CAR Magazine quoted Hallmark saying in a recent report.
 “The difference now is that with Artemis we’re right in there at the beginning, helping define it.
 We’re not leading it, but we’re going to be a beneficiary of it,” he added.

-The Artemis project has witnessed changes since last year.
-The VW Group has announced that Artemis (to launch in the market in 2025) would use significant SSP modules for the first time.
-The SSP Platform is the next-generation platform that is to follow the PPE, and will become the common EV platform for the whole VW Group from 2026.
+The Artemis project has witnessed changes since 2020.
+Volkswagen Group has announced that Artemis (to launch in the market in 2025) would use significant SSP modules for the first time.
+The SSP Platform is the next-generation platform that is to follow the PPE and will become the common EV foundation for the whole VW Group from 2026.

 The first Bentley electric car has been all but confirmed to be a high-riding model.
 Asked if it would be an SUV, Hallmark replied: